open-policy-agent/opa/docs/content/management-status.md

 | `discovery.message` | `string` | Human readable messages describing the error(s). |
 | `discovery.errors` | `array` | Collection of detailed parse or compile errors that occurred during activation. |

-Services should reply with HTTP status `200 OK` if the status update is processed successfully.
+Services should reply with a `2xx` HTTP status if the status update is processed successfully.

 ### Local Status Logs